 All Network Elements MUST store Event Messages until they have received an Acknowledgement (Ack) from an RKS that the data was correctly received and stored, or until the maximum number of retries has been reached.
 Only when an Ack is received or the maximum retries reached are the NEs allowed to delete these Event Messages.
+If the maximum retries is reached, the NEs SHOULD write the Event Messages to an error file before deleting these Event Messages.

 In order to guarantee the reliable transfer of the data, the Radius Client should implement a user configurable Radius message Ack interval and the number of times the client needs to retransmit the event or message.
 The time interval should be configurable (suggested: 10msec to 10 sec), the number of retries should be configurable (suggested: 0 to 9).
 The number of retries should be attempted on both the primary RKS and secondary RKS.
-After exhausting the number of retries, the event message should be written to an error file and the event message can then be deleted from the network element.
+After exhausting the number of retries, the event message SHOULD be written to an error file and the event message can then be deleted from the network element.